sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Soldier Mementos**

-1. A broken horn, tooth, or other trophy salvaged from an alien critterís corpse.
+1. A broken horn, tooth, or other trophy salvaged from an alien critter√≠s corpse.
 2. A trophy won in a battle (a tattered banner, a ceremonial sword, or similar).
 3. A gaming set.
 4. A letter from your sweetheart.
 5. An old wound that twinges in bad weather.
-6. A letter youíre supposed to deliver to a dead comradeís family.
+6. A letter you√≠re supposed to deliver to a dead comrade√≠s family.
-7. A horrifying memory you canít escape.
+7. A horrifying memory you can√≠t escape.
 8. Your old uniform, still pressed neatly and ready for use.
 9. The letter which discharged you dishonorably from the military which you still read every day.
 10. A medal for valor.